 Source: Current Opinion in Neurobiology 14(1) February 2004

 Migraine is a debilitating neurological condition, which often strikes without warning.
 It affects different people in different ways, but common symptoms include an intense, throbbing headache (usually on one-side of the head), sensitivity to light and noise, nausea or vomiting.
-Visual disturbances, or aura, are also common.
+Visual disturbances, or aura, are also common. • The British Deaf Association has information in BSL about Migraine.

 Motor Neuron Disease Amyotrophic Lateral Sclerosis (ALS)